Artificial intelligence discovery of a charging protocol in a micromaser quantum battery: Conclusions and outlook

 \section{Conclusions and outlook}

 In this paper, we have successfully developed a computational framework for optimizing parameters in quantum battery models using gradient descent.
 The method is very general and, as a proof of concept, we have studied the optimization of the micromaser QB in a comprehensive and detailed way, by studying two distinct charging scenarios.
-As a result, and to confirm the power of this method, we discovered a new charging protocol that allows for automatic and controlled transitions between different trapping chambers in Hilbert space, ultimately leading to the stabilization of the micromaser QB and improved charging efficiency.
+As a result, and to confirm the power of this method, we discovered a charging protocol that allows for automatic and controlled transitions between different trapping chambers in Hilbert space, ultimately leading to the stabilization of the micromaser QB and improved charging efficiency.

 The potential implications and future directions prompted by this work are multiple.
 The novel computational framework presented in this study is both robust and highly versatile, with the potential for application to a wide range of QB models.
 Furthermore, it allows for large-scale optimization, thus enabling the optimization of a significant number of parameters.
 An immediate case of interest to consider is extending the micromaser QB charging optimization to a setup in which dissipation and other imperfections are present \cite{shaghaghi_lossy_2022, konar2022quantum}.
 Similarly, it would be interesting to test the effectiveness of this method by taking loss functions tailored towards figures of merit other than the ergotropy, like the charging power.
+Remaining with possible further developments involving the micromaser setup, it would be important to study how to include the effect of the counter-rotating terms in the optimization protocol.
+In this paper, we made use of the results of \cite{huang_ultrastrong_2020} to infer that the counter-rotating terms can be ignored in the ultra-strong coupling limit, but it would be very interesting (and also relevant for potential experimental realizations) to consider their effect too.
+Perhaps, developments along this line may be considered by means of the well-known Magnus expansion.
+Additionally, the authors of \cite{morrone2022charging}, for the particular architecture considered in that case, have been able to obtain an analytical relation between the ergotropy, the energy, and the purity of the battery's steady state.
+For the case of micromaser the situation is more complicated, especially since the battery states are, at best, \textit{almost} steady states.
+Nevertheless, it would be very interesting if such a relation could be obtained.

 Additional research opportunities that stem from our findings are to explore optimized dynamics of QB models for many-body systems \cite{rossini_many-body_2019, ferraro_high-power_2018}, such as SYK \cite{rossini_quantum_2020} or spin chains \cite{le_spin-chain_2018}, which would be of particular interest from the point of view of achieving a quantum charging advantage.
 Another potential direction for future research would be to investigate the design of practical QB devices with the support of artificial intelligence tools.
 Specifically, the optimization framework hereby presented allows for the optimization of parameters within the constraints of QB model-dependent variables, which are closely aligned with real-world application requirements \cite{dou_superconducting_2022}.
 Also, from a more theoretical perspective, it will be interesting to compare this approach with the reinforcement learning methods of \cite{erdman_reinforcement_2022}.
 Such a close comparison could show in which cases one of the two approaches is preferable.